-What is the background on tickling?
+What is the background of tickling?
 It is called “torture” for a reason.

 A recent article in the Huffington Post stated, “I’d be remiss if I failed to mention that tickling is one of the means used by sexual predators to groom their victims.”

 Stop means stop.
 No means no. Please know — there is a dark side to tickling.
-And it can be disguised by abusers.
+And it can be disguised by a bully.
 Mine was.

 Jennifer Lehr wrote in her article on tickling: